web-infra-dev/modern.js/.changeset/polite-buttons-fix.md

 '@modern-js/plugin-garfish': patch
 ---

-fix: fix MApp can not pass props to microapp
+fix: fix MApp can not pass props to microapp and fix closure causes loadable invalid